Initialising ...

 molecule.
 The present results suggest that the oxidation on TiAl surface proceeds via precursor molecular states.

-In order to study the relationships between the thermal desorption of hydrogen and the surface properties we have used high-resolution synchrotron radiation X-ray photoelectron spectroscopy to study the thermal degeneration processes of the surface layers.
+In order to study the thermal degradation process of the hydrogen storage materials surface layer and the thermal desorption of hydrogen property, we have used high-resolution synchrotron radiation X-ray photoelectron spectroscopy.
 The experiments were performed at the JAEA soft X-ray beamline BL23SU at SPring-8, using the "SUREAC2000" surface reaction analysis apparatus.
-Spectra were recorded for two samples (VCr
+Spectra were recorded for two samples (V

 Ti